 Napa Valley has its famed wineries.
 Kentucky has its bourbon trail.
 As for Colorado?
-It’s got legal weed.
-And lots of it, with nearly 400 recreational dispensaries in Denver alone, and social smoking venues cropping up.
+It led the way on legal weed.
+And Colorado has lots of it, with more than 300 recreational dispensaries in Denver alone, and social smoking venues starting to crop up.

 Expert Tips From a Pot Pro

-Whether you're a newbie to weed (in any form), or you're curious about the general pot culture and scene in Colorado, we've got some answers for you.
-We spoke with Michael Pyatt, the lead trainer at Native Roots (a dispensary with locations throughout Colorado) to get his best tips about how to have the best Rocky Mountain high experience.
+As the first of eleven U.S. states to legalize it, Colorado welcomes plenty of weed tourists, with 1 in 4 visitors from 2013-2018 listing cannabis as a reason for visiting.
+Whether you're a newbie to weed (in any form), or you're curious about the general pot culture and scene in Colorado, it's good to learn the lay of the land.
+As lead trainer at Native Roots, a dispensary with locations throughout Colorado, Michael Pyatt offers his best tips about how to have the best Rocky Mountain high experience.

 Q: What's your best advice for a first-time pot smoker?